 Now you decided to show me the same

-This could reference betrayal, emotional distance, or a toxic cycle of love and hurt.
-It speaks to the way relationships sometimes become battlegrounds where each person inflicts wounds on the other, knowingly or not.
+This could reference a toxic cycle of love and hurt.
+Relationships sometimes become battlegrounds where each person inflicts wounds on the other, knowingly or not.

 No sweeping exits or offstage lines